CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/rest-odata-api/connecting-to-appengine-from-sap.md

 sidebar_position: 2
 ---

-# Connecting to AppEngine from SAP Business One Integration Framework (B1if)
+# Connecting to CompuTec AppEngine from SAP Business One Integration Framework (B1if)

-Integrating SAP Business One Integration Framework (B1if) with AppEngine via REST API enables seamless data exchange between the two systems
+Integrating SAP Business One Integration Framework (B1if) with CompuTec AppEngine via REST API enables seamless data exchange between the two systems

 ---